spcl/faaskeeper/README.md

 #### Functions

 We create four basic functions: `heartbeat`, `watch`, `writer` and `distributor`.
-Users invoke `witer` indirectly via a queue or a table to proces a write request, and this function in turn invokes `distributor` and `watch` to process updated data nad new watch events.
+Users invoke `writer` indirectly via a queue or a table to proces a write request, and this function in turn invokes `distributor` and `watch` to process updated data nad new watch events.
 Heartbeat is invoked periodically by the system.

 #### Communication